-It’s open to interpretation, of course, but I like to think Collins is playing with the idea of clearing the mind to make room for fresh ideas.
-Each time I begin a new project or assignment, for example, I need to push past my fears, self-imposed limits, and creative road blocks.
+With tongue in cheek, poet Billy Collins plays with the idea of writers’ block and procrastination — and the metaphorical act of cleaning to make room for fresh ideas.
+Each time we begin a new project or assignment, he hints, we must scrub away our fears, self-imposed limits, and creative road blocks. –CL

 ADVICE TO WRITERS

 By Billy Collins